 Alternatives: Razer Tartarus V2 and Elgato Stream Deck (both overall excellent products, but neither gives you the amazing spinning wheel of the Shuttle; for me, reducing repetitive stress is equally if not more important than hotkey/macro functionality.)
 The Tartarus does have a mouse-like scroll wheel and a thumb joystick, so it does definitely offer some scrolling flexibility.

 There are also some macro one-hand keyboards that have onboard memory, are reasonably priced, and can get the job done efficiency-wise, but most have some limitations and none have the ergonomic/scroll benefits.
 The ELSRA Smart is quite good, and both it and the Shuttle both have transparent keycaps that you can add labels under for ease of use/memory, which is handy.
 If you need a solution that doesn’t require software, give that one a go.
+If you want a plug-and-play option with more buttons, try one of Koolertron varieties.

 Note: If you go the Razer route, you’ll need to have the Razer Synapse software running, in which case you might use a Razer gaming mouse like the Naga V2 HyperSpeed Wireless to go with it if you want a ludicrous number of programmable buttons.